10 to the 23 AI logo

 My background is not conventional.
 That is precisely the point.

 Organizations deploying consequential AI need more than a policy specialist, more than an ethicist, and more than a narrow technical reviewer.
 They need leadership that can move between model behavior, executive judgment, institutional design, and real-world consequence.
-That is the work I have been preparing for across more than two decades.

 Mission-critical technical and operational leadership

-Defense, security, and international systems experience
+Defense, security, and international systems

 Recognized leadership in high-consequence environments